tinyalg/.github/profile/README.md

 # Welcome to TinyAlg

-**TinyAlg** is a digital hub showcasing lwgena's passion projects, specializing in efficient algorithms and digital well-being tools.
-It is designed to empower developers and users to achieve real-time performance and regain control of their attention.
+**TinyAlg** is a personal initiative by lwgena showcasing passion projects at the intersection of tiny algorithms and digital well-being.
+Explore open-source tools, technical insights, and projects designed for a healthier digital life.

 ## 🚀 Featured Product: Watchtime Badge
 **Stop Binge-Watching Today.**